Head & Neck, Cervical Cancers

 The way head and neck cancer is typically detected is by a patient feeling a lump on their neck or by a doctor or dentist detecting it during a visit.

-Head and neck cancer occurs predominately in males — three to five men for every one woman.
-And cases of HPV-positive head and neck cancer — which is cancer caused by HPV infection — are increasing.
+Head and neck cancer occurs predominately in males — with three to five cases in men for every one case in a woman.
+And HPV-positive head and neck cancers — which are cancer caused by HPV infection — are increasing.

 Those who have HPV-positive head and neck cancer tend to be younger than those who have HPV-negative head and neck cancer.
 The HPV-negative cancers tend to be caused by smoking and drinking rather than an HPV infection.
 However, most head and neck cancers in the United States are HPV-positive.